 Invoice (Purchase Order) Financing

-Invoice financing – or purchase order financing – follow the old practice of factoring.
-However, it is a bit different in the sense that it goes one step further.
+Invoice financing – or purchase order financing – follow the old factoring practice.
+However, it is a bit different because it goes one step further.

 They undertake the order of the buyers of the company’s products.
-They also pay for the manufacturing of the product and then take their cut while they allow the company to take the rest of the proceeds.
+They also pay for the product’s manufacturing and then take their cut while allowing the company to take the rest of the proceeds.

-That is an excellent alternative financing option that you should seriously consider in your quest for funds.
+That is an excellent alternative financing option you should consider seriously in your quest for funds.

 Hard Money Loans

-A hard money loan is seldom used as it is an asset-based and risky loan that is based primarily on the collateral of the borrower, that is you in this case.
-All the same, it does not depend on the creditworthiness of the business that is applying for the loan.
+A hard money loan is seldom used as it is an asset-based and risky loan based primarily on the borrower’s collateral, that is, you in this case.
+It does not depend on the creditworthiness of the business applying for the loan.

 Merchant Cash Advances

-When your company secures a merchant cash advance, the deal has to do with the purchase as well as the sale of future credit card income.
+When your company secures a merchant cash advance, the deal has to do with purchasing and selling future credit card income.

 There are no regular fixed payments that are required by your organization.
 The lender will only collect a predetermined percentage of your company’s daily credit card sales.